Guide

 Authentication

 Both handle auth well.
-Firebase Auth has been around longer and supports more providers out of the box (Google, Apple, Facebook, Twitter, phone, email, anonymous).
-It's battle-tested at massive scale.
+Firebase Auth has been around longer and supports more providers out of the box (Google, Apple, Facebook, Twitter, phone, email, anonymous, and multi-factor authentication).
+It's battle-tested at massive scale and handles edge cases like account linking and cross-device auth gracefully.

-Supabase Auth is newer but covers the essentials: email/password, magic links, OAuth providers (Google, GitHub, Discord, etc.), and phone auth.
+Supabase Auth is newer but covers the essentials: email/password, magic links, OAuth providers (Google, GitHub, Discord, Apple, and more), and phone auth.
 It integrates directly with your Postgres database via Row Level Security, which is a powerful pattern for securing data without writing backend code.
+The auth.users table is a real Postgres table you can query and join against.

-Winner: Firebase by a slight margin for variety of providers.
-Supabase wins on the security model integration.
+Winner: Firebase by a slight margin for variety of providers and maturity.
+Supabase wins on the security model integration and the fact that user data lives in your actual database.

 Real-time capabilities